Vincent Tong (voice actor)

 Vincent Tong is a Canadian voice actor.
-His voice roles include Gene Khan / The Mandarin in Iron Man: Armored Adventures, Toro in Sushi Pack, Henry in Kid vs. Kat, Garble, Flash Sentry, and Sandbar in My Little Pony: Friendship Is Magic, Daniel in Voltron Force, Kai in Ninjago, Antaeus "Ant" Nekton in The Deep as well as Jestro in Nexo Knights and Eugene Wong in Peacock DreamWorks animated series Dragons: The Nine Realms.
+His voice roles include Gene Khan / The Mandarin in Iron Man: Armored Adventures, Toro in Sushi Pack, Henry in Kid vs. Kat, Garble, Flash Sentry, and Sandbar in My Little Pony: Friendship Is Magic, Daniel in Voltron Force, Kai in Ninjago, Antaeus "Ant" Nekton in The Deep as well as Jestro in Nexo Knights and Eugene Wong in the Peacock DreamWorks animated series Dragons: The Nine Realms.
 He also voiced Euden in Dragalia Lost before being replaced by Victor Hunter.